proudmonkey/ApiBoilerPlate/README.md

 * [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) - For API documentation
 * [FluentValidation.AspNetCore](https://fluentvalidation.net/aspnet) - For Model validations
 * [Serilog.AspNetCore](https://github.com/serilog/serilog-aspnetcore) - For logging capabilties

+## Install the extension from the Visual Studio Marketplace

+1. Fire up Visual Studio 2019, on the `Extensions` menu, click `Manage Extensions`.
+2. Click `Online` and then search for `ApiBoilerPlate`.
+3. Click `Download`.
+The extension is then scheduled for install.

+To complete the installation, close all instances of Visual Studio.

+## Create a new Project from ApiBoilerPlate Extension

+1. Open Visual Studio 2019 and then select `Create New Project` box
+2. In the search bar, type `ApiBoilerPlate`.
+3. Click the `ApiBoilerPlate` item and then click `Next`.
+4. Follow the wizard to generate the files for you.

 ## Steps to run the template